Michael-Matta1/windows-utilities-tweaks/README.md

 ---

-## 🚀 NEW: Apply These Tweaks Automatically (GUI)
+## 🆕 NEW: Apply These Tweaks Automatically (GUI)

-You can now apply and control these tweaks with a graphical interface — download **[Windows Tweaks Launcher](https://github.com/Michael-Matta1/windows-utilities-tweaks/releases/latest/download/WindowsTweakLauncher.exe)**, place the `.exe` in this repo's root folder (the same folder as this README), and run it.
+You can now apply and control these tweaks with a graphical interface — download **[Windows Tweaks Launcher by clicking here](https://github.com/Michael-Matta1/windows-utilities-tweaks/releases/latest/download/WindowsTweakLauncher.exe)**, place the `.exe` in this repo's root folder (the same folder as this README), and run it.
 It detects the folder automatically, shows which tweaks are already applied, and can back up the affected registry keys before changing anything.
 It's fully self-contained.
 Click on a tweak from the list on the left to apply, revert it, customize it, or view its details and the launcher will handle the rest.

 > **Downloaded this repo as a ZIP?** Make sure `WindowsTweakLauncher.exe` ends up in the same folder as this README and the tweak folders — not nested inside a subfolder.